featbit/featbit-docs/pages/gitbook/relay-proxy/featbit-agent.md

 Offline mode should be used when you don't have a connection to the FeatBit Server.
 It can also be used when you need to have full control over both the data your clients receive and which environment keys can be used to access it.

 Since this mode does not connect to a FeatBit Server, it requires a JSON dump of feature flags, segments and environment keys.
-You can configure FeatBit Server to send this dump to your FeatBit Agent instance by creating a relay proxy on the FeatBit UI or by starting the Agent with a dump file containing the data.&#x20;
+You can configure FeatBit Server to send this dump to your FeatBit Agent instance by creating a relay proxy on the FeatBit UI or by starting the Agent with a dump file containing the data.